lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration.md

    >
    >Configuration via Legacy OAuth is no longer supported from April 6, 2020, and is shifted to Adobe I/O.
    >
    >However, the existing configuration will continue to work if you do not modify the configurations.

-You will be able to publish assets from AEM Assets to Brand Portal without modifying the configurations.
+This help describes the following two use-cases:
+* If you are a new Brand Portal user and want to configure your AEM Assets author instance with Brand Portal, you can create new configuration on Adobe I/O.
+* If you are an existing Brand Portal user with your AEM Assets author instance configured with Brand Portal on legacy OAuth Gateway, it is recommended to delete the existing configuration and create new configuration on Adobe I/O.

 The steps to configure AEM Assets with Brand Portal are different depending on your AEM version, and whether you are configuring for the first-time, or upgrading the existing configurations: